Kruthina/Kruthina/README.md

 ### Hi there, I'm Kruthina! 👋

-I'm an associate software developer at Nokia with a passion for full-stack development, DevOps, and data science.
-I graduated from Nitte Meenakshi Institute of Technology with a degree in Information Science.
+I am Kruthina, an Associate Software Developer at Nokia, specializing in full-stack development, DevOps, and data science.
+I hold a degree in Information Science from Nitte Meenakshi Institute of Technology.
+Currently working on exciting projects at Nokia while continuously expanding my skill set.

 - 🔭 Currently working on exciting projects at Nokia.
 - 🌱 Constantly learning and expanding my skill set.
 - 💡 Interested in design thinking and enjoy designing using Figma.
 - 💼 Interested in investing and personal finance.
-- ✈️ I love travelling and exploring new places.
+- ✈️  Love travelling and exploring new places.

 ### Languages and Tools: